oerdnj/dp2025/main.typ

 === DNS transport protocol

 DNS protocol can use UDP or TCP as the transport protocol.
-It is also possible to use recently standardized encrypted DNS-over-QUIC (DoQ; FIXME: RFC ????) on top of the UDP protocol, and DNS-over-TLS (DoT) or DNS-over-HTTP (DoH) on top of the TCP protocol.
+It is also possible to use recently standardized encrypted DNS-over-QUIC (DoQ) @rfc9250 on top of the UDP protocol, and DNS-over-TLS (DoT) @rfc7858 or DNS-over-HTTPS (DoH) @rfc8484 on top of the TCP protocol.

 There's a major difference in the performance between the two main families (UDP vs TCP).
 The UDP protocol is stateless and has no connection negotiation and thus the DNS server can reach millions of responses per second even on the commodity hardware.
 The TCP protocol is state-full, the operating system kernel needs to keep state, opening the TCP connection requires three-way handshake, and closing the TCP connection requires four-way handshake.
-Even with optimizations like TCP Fast Open that can send the initial data within the final IP packet of the three-way handshake, the DNS protocol can't be fully switched from UDP to TCP without major and extensive upgrade of the DNS infrastructure.
-Any new PQC DNSSEC algorithm that would require the DNS protocol to use TCP for majority of the operations would have to bring major benefits to the security of the Internet as whole.
+Even with optimizations like TCP Fast Open @rfc7413 that can send the initial data within the final IP packet of the three-way handshake, the DNS protocol can't be fully switched from UDP to TCP without major and extensive upgrade of the DNS infrastructure.
+Any new DNSSEC algorithm that would require the DNS protocol to use TCP for majority of the operations would have to bring major benefits to the security of the Internet as whole.

 === IP Fragmentation Avoidance in DNS over UDP

-The original DNS specification limited the maximum DNS message size to 512 octets (FIXME: cite RFC 1034/35).
-This limitation has been removed via the widely deployed Extension Mechanisms for DNS (EDNS(0)).
+The original DNS specification limited the maximum DNS message size to 512 octets @rfc1034 @rfc1035.
+This limitation has been removed via the widely deployed Extension Mechanisms for DNS (EDNS(0)) @rfc6891.
 This extension of the DNS protocol enables a DNS receiver to indicate a maximum UDP message size capacity, which allows the DNS server to send larger DNS responses over UDP protocol.
 However, large DNS/UDP messages are more likely to be fragmented, and IP fragmentation has exposed weaknesses in the application protocols.
-It is possible to avoid IP fragmentation in DNS by limiting the response size where possible and signaling the need to upgrade from UDP to TCP transport where necessary.
-(FIXME: Cite RFC 9715).
+It is possible to avoid IP fragmentation in DNS by limiting the response size where possible and signaling the need to upgrade from UDP to TCP transport where necessary @rfc9715.

-RFC 9715 describe various techniques to avoid IP fragmentation of DNS message over UDP protocol applicable for use on the global Internet.
+Vixie and Fujiwara @rfc9715 describe various techniques to avoid IP fragmentation of DNS message over UDP protocol applicable for use on the global Internet.
 In the Appendix A, the authors discuss the maximum safe UDP message size that's is not going to be fragmented on the IP level, and they made following observations:

  - "Most of the Internet, especially the inner core, has an MTU of at least 1500 octets.
 Maximum DNS/UDP payload size for IPv6 on an MTU 1500 Ethernet is 1452 (1500 minus 40 (IPv6 header size) minus 8 (UDP header size)).
 To allow for possible IP options and distant tunnel overhead, the recommendation of default maximum DNS/UDP payload size is 1400."

- - "[FIXME: Huston2021] analyzes the result of [FIXME: DNSFlagDay2020] and reports that their measurements suggest that in the interior of the Internet between recursive resolvers and authoritative servers, the prevailing MTU is 1500 and there is no measurable signal of in this part of the Internet.
+ - "Huston and Damas @huston2021 analyzes the result of DNS Flag Day 2020 @dnsflagday2020 and reports that their measurements suggest that in the interior of the Internet between recursive resolvers and authoritative servers, the prevailing MTU is 1500 and there is no measurable signal of in this part of the Internet.
 They propose that their measurements suggest setting the EDNS(0) requestor's UDP payload size to 1472 octets for IPv4 and 1452 octets for IPv6."

 === The Public Key Size

 Firstly, the public key of the algorithm has to fit into the DNSKEY Resource Record, but this is not the only metric.
-The current DNSSEC setup include at least two DNSKEY records - one for Key Signing Key (KSK) and one for Zone Signing Key (ZSK).
+The current DNSSEC setup include at least two DNSKEY records - one for Key Signing Key (KSK) and one for Zone Signing Key (ZSK) @rfc6781.
 The space for ZSK and KSK rotation needs to be also considered.
 And finally, the whole DNSKEY Resource Record Set (RRSet) is signed with at least one RRSIG signature, possibly with more.
 Thus the overall consideration abo but the public key needs to span from one DNSKEY for Combined Signing Key (KSK) and a single signature, to three DNSKEY RRs with two RRSIG Resource Records.
-Majority of DNS traffic uses UDP protocol with the maximum size of the UDP payload of 1232, but for the purposes of this work, we will consider sizes up to 1452 octets.
+Majority of DNS traffic uses UDP protocol with the maximum size of the UDP payload of 1232, but for the purposes of this work, we will consider sizes up to 1452 octets @rfc9715.
 Optionally, if the DNS payload cannot fit into the UDP packet, the DNS server will mark the DNS answer with Truncation (TC) flag and the DNS client should use TCP to get the answer.
-Maximum size of the DNS message over TCP is limited to 16-bit length (64k), but such large TCP message are impractical.
+Maximum size of the DNS message over TCP is limited to 16-bit length (64k), but such large TCP message are impractical @rfc1034 @rfc1035.

-It also needs to be considered, that typical ISP-level DNS resolver might need to resolver millions of different zones, possibly validating all of them.
+It also needs to be considered, that typical ISP-level DNS resolver might need to resolve millions of different zones, possibly validating all of them.
 Having large public keys might make the caching impractical leading to high churn in the DNS resolver cache and more cache-misses.

 It should be also noted, that any algorithm used for DNSSEC needs to be considered from the viewpoint of using such setup for an attack.
-There are multiple attack vectors on DNS that cane amplified using large public key sizes.
+There are multiple attack vectors on DNS that can be amplified using large public key sizes.

 The first type of the attack is any attack on the resolver itself.
 If the attacker can force the resolver to download, validate and store large public keys in the DNS resolver cache, they would be able to make the DNS resolver to consume bandwidth, CPU resources and memory resources.

 The second type of the attack is using large Resource Records for Distributed Denial of Service by using the DNS resolver in the reflection type of the attack.
-The nature of the UDP with the lack of reverse-path filtering (FIXME: cite BCP38) allows the attacker to send the DNS queries over UDP with spoofed source IP address making the DNS resolver to send the DNS answer to the victim IP address.
-Combine this with small size of the DNS queries and relatively large sizes of DNS answers this allows 10-100x amplification factor in such attacks.
+The nature of the UDP with the lack of reverse-path filtering @rfc2827 allows the attacker to send the DNS queries over UDP with spoofed source IP address making the DNS resolver to send the DNS answers to the victim IP address.
+This creates a very efficient type of effect when combined with small size of the DNS queries and relatively large sizes of DNS answers that allows 10-100x amplification factor.

 At least these attack vectors needs to be considered when adding new PQC algorithms to DNSSEC.

 === The Signature Sizes

-In DNSSEC, the signatures are stored in the RRSIG Resource Records.
+In DNSSEC, the signatures are stored in the RRSIG Resource Records (RRs).
 The RRSIG RRs are attached to DNS answers when DNSSEC responses are requested enlarging the answers by fixed amount.

-As with the public key sizes, we need to consider the maximum DNS message payload in the UDP datagrams and consider the possible attack vectors similar to the ones listed in the Public Key Sizes section.
+As with the public key sizes, we need to consider the maximum DNS message payload (EDNS(0) buffer size) in the UDP datagrams and consider the possible attack vectors similar to the ones listed in the Public Key Sizes section.

 The overall ratio of the RRSIG RRs with signatures to DNSKEYs is many to few.
 There's usually only few DNSKEYs in the zones, but many signatures.
-The choice of PQC algorithm for DNSSEC should prefer algorithm with smaller signature sizes rather than smaller public key sizes.
+The choice of the new algorithm for DNSSEC should prefer algorithm with smaller signature sizes rather than smaller public key sizes.

 === The Signing Speed